lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 Cards of folders, in Card View, display folder hierarchy information to non-admin users (Editor, Viewer, and Guest User).
 This functionality lets the users know the location of the folders, they are accessing, with respect to the parent hierarchy.
 Folder hierarchy information is particularly helpful in differentiating the folders having names similar to other folders shared from a different folder hierarchy.
 If the non-admin users are not aware of the folder structure of the assets shared with them, assets /folders with similar names seem confusing.

 * The paths shown on the respective cards are truncated to fit the card sizes.
-However, users can see the full path as a tool tipon hovering over the truncated path.
+However, users can see the full path as a tool-tip on hovering over the truncated path.

 ![](assets/folder-hierarchy1.png)